 The third month of pregnancy is called the Jue Yin of the Hand, the Heart Protector/Heart Master, or Pericardium.

 The third month of pregnancy has more literature about this time than any other month and is referred to as the beginning of the fetus/tai 胎.
 Here we really have the potential of a child.
 In the first and second months we had two distinct presences, but they did not resemble a human form.
 Now, in the third month, we have what is referred to as an embryo or a fetus, which is the beginning of a distinct individual.
 At this time the circulation of blood has two systems, one for the mother and another for the fetus.
 The growth of life is now transformed from Blood and essence into the image of a body, but the fundamental foundation or conscience of the individual, called yi 意, is not yet fixed.
-Instead the yi is affected by the influences present in the woman’s life.
+Instead, the yi is affected by the influences present in the woman’s life.
 This circulation of maternal blood affects everything that is forming in the fetus, including the brain.
 It is at this time that we have the beginning of what is known as the heart/mind/xin 心.

 Maternal influences at this time are seen as profound because they affect the development of the fetus’ mental state as well as physiology.
 Therefore, this is the month that begins what is called “fetal education”.
 It is during this time that women are encouraged to stay away from looking or thinking about ugliness or negative influences, as these can all affect the growing fetus within her.
-Here the body and mind begins its development as a human being, and what the mother does, eats, desires, thinks, drinks, fears or worries about has an effect.
+Here the body and mind begin their development into a human being, and what the mother does, eats, desires, thinks, drinks, fears or worries about has an effect.
 It is this time in particular that the mother must watch her behavior, emotions, and inner thoughts, as well as her food, lifestyle, and habits.
 It is said that it is this third month where influences are made that can never be undone.
 This is said to be the most important month of maternal impact, as anything that is disturbing can and will affect the growing child.
 As a practitioner looking after women’s health during gestation, it is best to advise them to not listen to the many stories that everyone seems to want to share that are ones of difficulty in labor and delivery.
-In the decades of my practice I remember a button that was given to the participants of a midwifery conference that said “Shh, my baby is listening” and underneath those words was an image of a finger in front of a mouth making the sound of Shh.
+In the decades of my practice, I remember a button that was given to the participants of a midwifery conference that said “Shh, my baby is listening” and underneath those words was an image of a finger in front of a mouth making the sound of Shh.
 When I was pregnant with my first baby, I remember walking away from anyone wanting to tell me a story that led my mind into a state of fear or sorrow, and it was surprising just how many times I had to do that.
 In today’s world, it is advised that mothers do not spend too much time looking at the internet and learning about all the possibilities of bizarre human growth, as this creates fear and worry, both emotions leading to negativity relative to fetal education.
-Instead, it is best to concentrate on beauty and peace, nourishment and joy.
+Instead, it is best to concentrate on beauty and peace, nourishment, and joy.

 It is at the end of the third month that we know the finalization of the human blueprint is done.
 If a chromosomal anomaly exists, it will have taken place by this time.
 What has thus far occurred in these formative three months is the genesis of the embryo/fetus.
 At the end of the third month these influences are set and cannot be changed.
 We know in today’s world that first trimester insults are often those that interfere with normal or healthy growth for the forming individual, and that a woman’s illnesses and exposures must be avoided to properly insure ongoing normal fetal development.
 Do these ancient words of the first trimester ring a bell to the almost unavoidable symptoms of women wanting to stay quiet and home and away from people or foods prepared by others?
 Does this advice not caution a woman to isolate herself in order to avoid pernicious and unwanted influences?
 For many women the third month is one where women still feel sick, nauseous, and extremely tired, and remaining at home and eating in one’s own kitchen is often desired.
 Is this not Nature’s way of protecting the growing life within?